 There are 3 different types of hair:

-Anagen is the best stage of hair growth to get waxed.
+Anagen is the best stage of hair growth for waxing.
 This is the earliest stage of development, and therefore gives you the most before hair grows back, leaving you with long-lasting results.
 With a frequent waxing pattern, the structures responsible for hair growth around the follicle will weaken so skin can remain hair-free for longer.

-The worst stage of hair growth to get waxed in is the Telogen stage.
+The telogen stage is the worst time for waxing.
 This is the resting stage of the hair growth cycle, but new anagen hairs can already be developing.
-These anagen hairs will not be removed during the wax, meaning your results will not last as long.
+Waxing with strip wax will not remove these anagen hairs, so your wax won’t last as long.

 The best way to get results from your wax is to establish a routine.
 Booking in an appointment for every 3-4 weeks during your first few waxes, and then every 4-6 weeks will give you the best results.